How to Write a Great Resume with No Experience: 10 Tips to Land Your First Job

 A resume displays your past professional experience as well as your skills, achievements, and educational background.
 Crafting a great resume can mean the difference between landing your dream job or having to send yet another job application.

-While it seems straightforward, writing a resume is no easy task.
+While it seems straightforward, making a resume is no easy task.
 In this article, we teach you how to write a great resume if you have no experience in the job market.
 Read below to learn some tips and tricks that will greatly improve your resume and catch the eye of the hiring manager.

 What Are the Common Types of Resumes?